Austin Riley Preview, Player Props: Braves vs. Rockies

 Austin Riley At The Plate

-- Among qualified hitters in MLB, his batting average ranks 36th, his on-base percentage ranks 53rd, and he is 19th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 30th, his on-base percentage ranks 53rd, and he is 16th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.